-On December 5, 1830, Christina Rossetti was born in London, one of four children of Italian parents.
+Christina Georgina Rossetti was born on December 5, 1830 in London, one of four children of Italian parents.
 Her father was the poet Gabriele Rossetti; her brother Dante Gabriel Rossetti also became a poet and a painter.
 Rossetti’s first poems were written in 1842 and printed in her grandfather’s private press.
-In 1850, under the pseudonym Ellen Alleyne, she contributed seven poems to the Pre-Raphaelite journal The Germ, which had been founded by her brother William Michael and his friends.
+In 1850, under the pseudonym Ellen Alleyne, she contributed seven poems to the Pre-Raphaelite journal The Germ, which had been founded by her brother, William Michael, and his friends.

-Rossetti is best known for her ballads and her mystic religious lyrics, and her poetry is marked by symbolism and intense feeling.
-Rossetti’s best-known work, Goblin Market and Other Poems, was published in 1862.
+Rossetti is best known for her ballads and her mystic, religious lyrics; and her poetry is marked by symbolism and intense feeling.
+Rossetti’s best-known work, Goblin Market and Other Poems (Macmillan and Co.), was published in 1862.
 The collection established Rossetti as a significant voice in Victorian poetry.
-The Prince’s Progress and Other Poems, appeared in 1866 followed by Sing-Song, a collection of verse for children, in 1872 (with illustrations by Arthur Hughes).
+The Prince’s Progress and Other Poems (Macmillan and Co.), appeared in 1866 followed by Sing-Song (George Routledge and Sons), a collection of verse for children, in 1872 (with illustrations by Arthur Hughes).

 By the 1880s, recurrent bouts of Graves’ disease ended Rossetti’s attempts to work as a governess.
-While the illness restricted her social life, she continued to write poems, compiled in later works such as A Pageant and Other Poems (1881).
-Rossetti also wrote religious prose works, such as Seek and Find (1879), Called To Be Saints (1881) and The Face of the Deep (1892).
-In 1891, Rossetti developed cancer, of which she died in London on December 29, 1894.
-Rossetti's brother, William Michael, edited her collected works in 1904, but the Complete Poems were not published before 1979.
+While the illness restricted her social life, she continued to write poems, compiled in later works such as A Pageant and Other Poems (Macmillan, 1881).
+Rossetti also wrote religious prose works, such as Seek and Find: A Double Series of Short Studies of the Benedicite (Society for Promoting Christian Knowledge and Pott, Young, & Co., 1879); Called To Be Saints (Society for Promoting Christian Knowledge and E. & J. R. Young & Co., 1881) and The Face of the Deep: A Devotional Commentary (Society for Promoting Christian Knowledge and E. & J. R. Young & Co., 1892).